 Spend 8 days traveling throughout Yunnan’s Tibetan region wine tasting, feasting on incredible Tibetan and local minority cuisine, and getting up close and personal with some of the highest peaks in China.

 From 9,700 RMB per adult based on double occupancy.
-Single occupancy fees from 1700 RMB per person.
-Prices may change due to seasonality.
+A 3,000 RMB per person deposit is required to reserve your spot.
+Remaining balances are collected 14 days before the trip starts.
+Single occupancy fees from 1,700 RMB per person.
+Prices change slightly due to seasonality.

 Small groups of 4-10 guests per tour.